iExecBlockchainComputing/iexec-sdk/README.md

 iExec SDK use a wrapper to access the iexec contracts on the blockchain, you need to pass this object to every methodes that interract with the blockchain.

-`contracts` is created with the module `iexec-contracts-js-client` and require an etherem signer provider.
+`contracts` is created with the module `iexec-contracts-js-client` and require an Ethereum signer provider.

 **Usage:**
 In your project, install `iexec-contracts-js-client`

 ```
-npm install iexec-contracts-js-client@next
+npm install iexec-contracts-js-client
 ```

 In your code